 Next to all this - the iMessage implementation is confusing because the phrase "Text Messaging" is also used for Instant Messaging (IM) known when using chat applications like Yahoo or MSN messenger.
 And those who look for the issue find many speaking about the iMessage implementation on the iPhone where SMS text messaging DOES WORK as expected.

 The smaller iPad Mini is great for travel in 2 ways - it's small and the iPad Mini energy use is very low.
-So the complaints will definitely grow.
+Most likely complaints will definitely grow.

-The work around to read SMS text messages is a nano simcard adapter, read the details in the link section below;
+The work around to read SMS text messages is a nano simcard adapter for a cellphone, read about it here: nanosim card adapter for the iPad mini

 A few examples of prepaid plans depending on SMS Text messaging;